 Muscovado sugar

-Also known as Barbados sugar, muscovado sugar is unrefined cane sugar which contains natural molasses.
-There are dark and light varieties, and the texture is sticky, moist, and sandy, with a rich, complex flavour and a toffee-like taste.
+Also known as Barbados sugar, muscovado sugar is unrefined cane sugar that contains natural molasses.
+There are dark and light varieties, and the texture is sticky, moist and sandy, with a rich, complex flavour and a toffee-like taste.
 Although muscovado sugar can be used as a substitute for brown sugar, its flavour is much stronger.
 It works its magic in barbecue sauces, marinades, savoury dishes, and in giving a caramel-like sweetness to your salad dressings.
-It is also commonly used to intensify the delicious flavour of brownies, chocolate cookies, gingerbread, cakes, oatmeal, and ice cream.
+It is also commonly used to intensify the delicious flavour of brownies, chocolate cookies, gingerbread, cakes, oatmeal and ice cream.
 You can also stir it into hot coffee for a complex sweetness that complements the bitter taste.

 Demerara sugar

 Demerara sugar originated in the British colony of Demerara, now known as Guyana.
 It’s extracted from sugarcane and is minimally refined.
 It has large amber grains, a crunchy texture and a mild molasses flavour.
-You can use it to sweeten coffee or tea or as a topping on baked goods, like muffins, scones, cookies, and cakes, or as a crunchy topper for desserts like crème brûlée.
+You can use it to sweeten coffee or tea or as a topping on baked goods, like muffins, scones, cookies and cakes, or as a crunchy topper for desserts like crème brûlée.